Gilbert Roland: Early years

-Roland was born in Ciudad Juárez, Chihuahua, Mexico, and originally intended to become a bullfighter like his father and his paternal grandfather.
+There is some discrepancy about his place of birth, since his father, the Spanish bullfighter Francisco Alonso "Paquiro II", declared to the press that his son was born in Bilbao and that he had Spanish nationality.
+Other sources say that he was born in Ciudad Juárez, Chihuahua, Mexico.
+At first he intended to become a bullfighter like his father and his paternal grandfather.

 When Pancho Villa took control of their town, Roland and his family fled to the United States.
 He lived in Texas until at age 14 he hopped on a freight train and went to Hollywood.
 After arriving there, he found menial jobs and slept in a Catholic church.
 He often lost those jobs because he spent time working as an extra in films.
 He chose his screen name by combining the names of his favorite actors, John Gilbert and Ruth Roland.
 He was often cast in the stereotypical Latin lover role.

 Career

 Roland's first film contract was with Paramount.
 His first major role was in the collegiate comedy The Plastic Age (1925) together with Clara Bow, to whom he became engaged.
 In 1926, he played Armand in Camille opposite Norma Talmadge, with whom he was romantically involved, and they starred together in several productions.
 With the advent of sound films, Roland frequently appeared in Spanish language adaptations of American films in romantic lead roles.

 In 1933, Roland played a large supporting role in She Done Him Wrong as one of Mae West's character's lovers, along with rivals Cary Grant, Noah Beery Sr. and Owen Moore.

-Roland served in the United States Army Air Corps during World War II.
+Roland served in the U.S. Army Air Corps during World War II.

 Beginning in the 1940s, critics began to take notice of his acting, and he was praised for his supporting roles in John Huston's We Were Strangers (1949), The Bad and the Beautiful (1952), Thunder Bay (1953), and Cheyenne Autumn (1964).
 He also appeared in a series of films in the mid-1940s as the popular character "The Cisco Kid".
 He played Hugo, the agnostic (and fictional) friend of the three shepherd children in The Miracle of Our Lady of Fatima, based on the apparitions of Our Lady of Fatima in 1917.
 In 1953, Roland played Greek-American sponge diver Mike Petrakis in the epic Beneath the 12-Mile Reef.

-He also portrayed Howard McMahon on Bewitched, acted on December Bride and Playhouse 90, and both wrote the script for and acted in an episode of Wagon Train.
+He also acted on December Bride and Playhouse 90, and both wrote the script for and acted in an episode of Wagon Train.
+He played Don Domingo Montoya, who inherits Rancho Montoya near the end of the series The High Chaparral.

 His last film appearance was in the 1982 western Barbarosa.